This note describes my knowledge of the history of electronic mail and instant messaging.

 The messaging facility's internals were also re-written about 1974 to use message segments, and integrated with the mail facility.
 The Wakeup and Urgent extended access control permissions allowed each user to specify which other users could cause an interrupt.

 In the 1970s, Multics was used to create an extremely useful on-line meeting facility, which was used as another means of electronic communication.
 USGS employee Pat Doherty wrote continuum, a bulletin board program that supported threaded discussions on multiple topics, like the later USENET.
-Continuum was rewritten and hosted on the Honeywell Phoenix Multics machine to coordinate benchmarks, and then became a tool for developers to discuss proposed software changes.
-When continuum was made part of the Multics product in the 1980s, it was renamed forum.
-Forum was used by other Multics sites for online discussions: one extensive use was by the US National Security Agency to coordinate discussions of security certification by the users of the DOCKMASTER system.
+Continuum was rewritten and hosted on the Honeywell Phoenix Multics machine to coordinate benchmarks, and then became an internal tool for developers to discuss proposed software changes.
+When continuum was made part of the Multics product in the 1980s, it was renamed forum. forum was used by other Multics sites for online discussions: one extensive use was by the US National Security Agency to coordinate discussions of security certification by the users of the DOCKMASTER system.
 Noah Davids wrote a paper in 1983 describing the features and use of forum.

 J.C.R.
 Licklider mentioned inter-computer mail to me in a conversation about 1968, when he asked me if I was interested in a project he had in mind, "to connect all the ARPA-funded machines together, and see what they said to each other."
 He was recruiting folks for what became the Project MAC networking group.
 By that time, many time-sharing systems had some kind of internal mail.
 Discussion of linking the mail systems on various computers was one of the earliest applications proposed for the ARPANet.